yugabyte/yugabyte-db/docs/content/latest/secure/security-checklist.md

 showAsideToc: true
 ---

-Below are a list of security measures that can be implemented to protect your YugabyteDB installation.
+Below are security measures that can be implemented to protect your YugabyteDB installation.

 ## Enable authentication